 The daffodils are in bloom and the color of yellow is found throughout the season.
 From the sun's rays to the distinct color of yellow, my soul has evolved from winter hibernation into the realms of rebirth.
-If you've followed me, you know much I preach about studying nature.
+If you've followed me, you know I believe in the power of nature.

 Living in Germany ignited my sense of appreciation for history, heritage and continual soul evolvement.
 I got even more in touch with nature than I have ever imagined.
 I always enjoyed the beauty of nature, but when you absorb the lessons and the powerful energy, you become your own shield madden, a wise and victorious spirit who can conquer the dark from within.